namans3/Keyword-Extraction/README.md

 ```
     def TweetListener(self, myStreamListener, city):

-        print("Listen to tweets for ", city, "...",'\n')
+        print("Listen to tweets for ", city, "...")
-        #This handles Twitter authetification and the connection to Twitter Streaming API
+        #This handles Twitter authentication and the connection to Twitter Streaming API
         #create an OAuthHandler instance
         auth = tweepy.OAuthHandler(consumer_key, consumer_secret)
         auth.set_access_token(access_token, access_token_secret)
         api = tweepy.API(auth)
         stream = tweepy.streaming.Stream(auth, myStreamListener)

-        #In the filter function we can specify the the words we would like to filter the tweets by using track=[parameters] and also specify tweet language
+        #In the filter function we can specify the words we would like to filter the tweets by using track=[parameters]
+        #and also specify tweet language
-        #Filtering can also be done by providig geo coordinates of a location and using location based filtering.
-In this case, I am using city name based filter
+        #Filtering can also be done by providing geo coordinates of a location and using location based filtering.
+        #In this case, we use city name based filter
         stream.filter(track=[city], async = True, languages=["en"])

         #Set the time limit of listening tweets for each location in the location.txt file here.